|

 - The baby does not begin breathing immediately

-after birth.
 Without oxygen, the baby's brain

 cells start to die causing brain damage.
 Half